hsurya08/Personalized-Hotel-Recommender-using-Sentiment-Analysis/README.md

   <li>Analyze it with different classification algorithms.</li>
 </ul>

-<div align ="justify"> We employ Supervised Learning algorithms: Multi-class Logistic Regression and Naive Bayes, to classify our data into classes of positive, negative, and neutral.
+<div align ="justify"> We employ Supervised Learning algorithms: Multi-class Logistic Regression, Naive Bayes and Support Vector Machine, to classify our data into classes of positive, negative, and neutral.
 The data is divided in the ratio of 80-20 for training and testing.
 The algorithms are evaluated based on different metrics as given below.
-This further helps to compare between the two.
+This further helps to compare among them.

+<div align ="justify"> After data cleaning and processing, we use Vader Sentiment Analyzer to come up with a sentiment score for each review.
+This gives us scores between -1 to 1.
+We then assign threshold values for negative (less than -0.25), neutral (between -0.25 to 0.25) and positve (more than 0.25).
+These will act for ground truth.
+Further, we split the data into 80-20 for training and testing.
+We then apply the Supervised algorithms and evaluate for metric.

 # Evaluation Metric
 <ul>
   <li>F Measure </li>